altriasjy31/Haskell-Note/README.md

 # Haskell-Note
-learn haskell and do some note
+learn haskell and do some notes